raiseandfall/team-data-capture/README.md

 ### API

 We build a little api that allow you to recieve all of the events sent by the os application.
-Code speak more than word:
+Example:
 ```
 var host = window.document.location.host.replace(/:.*/, ''),
 port='9000';